casid/poe-stash-buddy/README.md

 A little script to automatically insert currency into your stash.
 GGG plz add this as in-game feature つ ◕_◕ ༽つ

+**Caution** as some users on [reddit](https://www.reddit.com/r/pathofexile/comments/7n89bo/a_script_to_automatically_insert_currency_into) have pointed out, this could be against PoE's ToS, use at your own risk until there is an official statement from GGG.
+I used it over the last few days and haven't been banned so far.

 ![Preview](https://github.com/casid/poe-stash-buddy/raw/master/preview.gif "Preview")

 ## Usage